100 Essential Training Topics for Managers (2026)

 53. Establishing Team Norms Explicitly

 Implicit norms create confusion and unfairness.
-Training should include how to co-create working agreements about communication, decision-making, and conflict.
+Co-create working agreements about communication, decision-making, and conflict.
 Making norms explicit prevents the proximity bias and unspoken rules that undermine team dynamics.

 54. Meeting Design and Facilitation